afoster1234/P2-PlatformPegSmash/README.md

                         A: Move Character Left
                         D: Move Character Right
-                    Sapce: Jump
+                    Space: Jump
+             Mouse Cursor: Hover over KEYS to grab them

-OBJECTIVE | Obtain all keys to win!
+OBJECTIVE | Obtain all KEYS to win!
+HINT | There are 3 keys and they are green.

+Good Luck!

 ## Project Report